saalaar/CPI_InterviewTask/ReadMe.txt

 		2. Run.bat --> batch file runs executable Runner.executable

 How to Run
-	- Please call "Run.bat" from any cmd window and if binaries are existed it will re-build solution after a confirmation
+	- Yoy can run this solution in visual studio or you can call "Run.bat" from any cmd window and if binaries are existed it will re-build solution after a confirmation

 How to Build
-	- Please call "Re-Build.bat" from any cmd window
+	- you can  call "Re-Build.bat" from any cmd window

 This solution contains 6 Projects
 1. Runner --> executable wrapper contains minimal UI Form main to print results